 Pinterest is my favorite social media platform.
 Since it’s a visual platform and all about images, it makes sense to optimize your pins to get the biggest bang for your buck.
-Tasty pins is a powerful, yet simple to use WordPress plugin that helps you optimize your images for SEO and Pinterest.
+Tasty pins is a powerful, yet simple-to-use WordPress plugin that helps you optimize your images for SEO, and capture organic traffic from the hugely popular, and massive search engine, Pinterest.

-Tasty Pin adds an additional description box on your images without messing with the alt tag.
-You’ll see a detailed description, along with hashtags, in the “Pinterest Text” box.
-Optimizing this description for keywords is great for SEO.
+Tasty Pins is great for SEO because the plugin adds an additional description box on your images without messing with the alt tag.
+You can see the detailed description below in the “Pinterest Text” box.
+This box is where you’ll also place your hashtags.
+Optimizing this description with targeted keywords will further enhance SEO.

-Pinterest and Google are the top search engines driving traffic to blogs so optimizing your posts for both these platforms is something worth noting.
-Google focuses on text, and although Pinterest is visual in nature, it too relies on original text along with keywords.
-Websites using alt tags effectively have improved Google SEO, while the Pinterest description box provides helpful information to optimize your pins.
+Pinterest and Google are the top search engines driving traffic to blogs so optimizing your posts for both these platforms is something worth doing.
+Google focuses on text, and although Pinterest is visual in nature, it too relies on original text that is keyword-rich.

 [Read More: SEO Advice For Small Business Owners]

-- Keywords and hashtags can be added to the Pinterest text box to enhance SEO.
+- Add keywords and hashtags to the Pinterest text box to boost SEO.

-- Pins can be hidden so they aren’t seen in a blog post, but will appear if someone wants to pin them.
+- Pins can be hidden so they aren’t seen within a blog post.

-- The alt text box can be used to describe the photo for the visually impaired who are using screen readers.
+- The alt text box is still used to describe the image for the visually-impaired who are using screen readers.

-- There is an option for photos to be disabled if you don’t want people to share certain pictures.
-For instance, Pinterest likes vertical images so if your image is square or horizontal you’ll have the option to disable it.
-Or if you have advertisement images that you don’t want pinned.
+- There is an option within the plugin to disable images if you don’t want people to share them for whatever reason.
+For instance, Pinterest likes vertical images so if your image is square or horizontal, you’ll have the option to disable it.
+Or if you have advertisements, that appear as images, that you don’t want pinned.

-- Hover buttons remind your readers to pin your images.
-These buttons can be disabled as well.
+- Utilize hover buttons to remind your readers to pin your images.
+These buttons can be disabled, as well.

-- WordPress plugins are generally easy to use, and Tasty pins is no exception.
+- WordPress plugins are generally easy to use – Tasty pins is no exception.
 It’s also lightweight and won’t slow down your site.

 - The cost for a yearly subscription is $29.00 with a 15-day, money-back guarantee and unlimited support.